Conditional Discharge in Georgia

 A person who has been convicted of a crime related to narcotic drugs, marijuana, stimulants, depressants, or hallucinogenic drugs may be placed on a probation program if both the defendant and court agree.
 The drug crime can be for directly using drugs, possessing drugs, or a property crime caused by the defendant's substance addiction or abuse.

-Two important things to note about the Conditional Discharge program are that first, a suspect can only use this process once and second, it can only be used for drug-related crimes.
+Two important things to note about the Conditional Discharge Program in Georgia are that first, a suspect can only use this process once and second, it can only be used for drug-related crimes.

 What does Conditional Discharge Entail?